Getting Started

 1. Run the Graphical User Interface, Time Tagger Lab or the Web Application, to play with your Time Tagger interactively.
 The examples below will allow you to experience basic data acquisition.
 Play with the Time Tagger settings to see their effects on typical measurements.

-2. Check out the Application Programmer’s Interface chapter.
+2. Check out the Application Programming Interface chapter.
 It gives you a detailed overview of all Time Tagger features and data processing classes.
 Check out the following sections to get started using the Time Tagger software library in the programming language of your choice.

 3. Study the code examples in the .\examples\<language>\ folders of your Time Tagger installation.